foxblue77/KnR_C_Programming/README.md

 <p>Each C file was compiled in the terminal on Mac OSX.
 You can compile and run your programs from the terminal following these steps:</p>

+<p>Creat a C file with your favorite text editor with the following code:</p>

 <blockquote>#include <stdio.h><br />

 int main(void) { <br />